It is thanks to him that not a day goes by when someone, somewhere does not come up to me, taps me on the shoulder and says, "Hey Ferris

 - Parents are usually depicted as well-meaning, but generally out-of-touch and ignorant.

 - This is played with in Ferris Bueller's Day Off, where, yes, the adults are easily fooled and/or moronic...but the kids are easily fooled, too.
-In fact, you could argue that the kids are even more stupid, since (with one notable exception) they all seem to think of Ferris as a transcendent hero, if not an outright Christ figure.

 - All There in the Manual: Hughes apparently spent several years putting together a detailed history for the Shermer universe of his films (see below), but his stories and notes have never been released.
 A lot of it wouldn't match up, anyhow (see The Verse below).